There are several reasons to convert a model to use an array of buses (see Benefits of an Array of Buses). For example:

 Adding another element to

-changing the bus object definition and the Bus Selector block, and
+changing the bus object definition and the Bus Selector block,

 To convert the original modeling pattern to use an array of buses: